Master of Arts in Educational Technology

 Course of Study

 The program comprises 10 courses (30 units): 8 program courses and 2 electives.
-Program classes meet from 4:00 – 6:45 pm and 7:00 – 9:45 pm every Wednesday for four semesters.
+Program classes meet from 4:00 – 6:45 pm and 7:00 – 9:45 pm every Tuesday for four semesters.
 The two elective courses are normally taken during the two-year program; some students may be able to substitute courses taken prior to this program (e.g., in a recent CSUN teaching-credential program) for these two electives.
-All courses utilize the latest tech tools (e.g. Moodle, Adobe Contribute, Google Apps for Education).
+All courses utilize the latest tech tools .
 All students complete a master’s portfolio that includes a significant original project (thesis-like).

 Fall of First Year